DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/dataStructure.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeList/SimpleArrayPlainStructure/"
 }

-If data has a hierarchical structure, set the **dataStructure** option to *"tree"*.
+If data has a hierarchical structure, set the **dataStructure** property to *"tree"*.
 Parent and item IDs will be generated automatically.
 Data items that nest other data items should have an **items** field:

     <!--JavaScript-->
     var treeListData = [{